Stereotypic Movement Disorder

 What is the outlook (prognosis) for Stereotypic Movement Disorder?

 The outlook depends on the cause.
 Stereotypic movements due to medicines usually go away on their own after a few hours.
 Long-term use of stimulants can lead to longer periods of stereotypic movement behavior.
-The movements usually go away once the drug is stopped.
+The movements usually go away once the medicine is stopped.

 Stereotypic movements due to head injury may be permanent.